ispyb/py-ispyb/CONTRIBUTING.md

 7. Wait for [review](#reviewing-process);

-8. Once a reviewer has accepted your pull request, you are in charge of [merging](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/merging-a-pull-request).
+8. Once a reviewer has approved your pull request, you are in charge of [merging](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/merging-a-pull-request).
 We use `squash and merge` to keep history clear and simple.

 ### Reviewing process